Top 40 Things Every Job-Seeker Should Be Doing On LinkedIn

 ✓ Update location, if you are moving soon add a future address to show up in search.
 Add willing to relocate.

 ✓ Avoid full address for privacy, city, and province will work.
 Don’t be generic such as “Canada”.
-They are looking for local.
+They are looking for locals.
 Try GTA instead of a specific location” Toronto”.
-USe career interest with multiple locations.
+Use career interests with multiple locations.

 ✓ There is no need to list months under professional experience unless it is less than a year.

 ✓ List parent company – example- Tangerine (owned by Bank of Nova Scotia ).
 Tangerine (previously ING DIRECT)